steveshogren/hugo-blog/content/post/good-oo.md

 The first two functions introduce a run-time error if the ```Approval``` was already approved.
 The run-time error is a failure state allowed because of poor modeling.
-Neither purity nor encapsulation alone solved a problem caused by bad modeling.
+Neither purity nor encapsulation alone can solve a problem caused by bad modeling.

 The third function is a better domain model: it cannot even accept an unapproved object.
 The type system prevents this sort of error from even happening.
 We have